growupboron/agl-docs/docs/5_How_To_Contribute/3_Working_with_Gerrit.md

    from reviewers voting +2 or -2, respectively.
 -  **Builders**: May use the build automation infrastructure to verify the change.

-Maintainers should be familiar with the :doc:`review process <reviewing>`.
-However, anyone is welcome to (and encouraged!) review changes, and hence may find that document of value.

 ## Getting deeper into Gerrit

 A comprehensive walk-through of Gerrit is beyond the scope of this document.
 There are plenty of resources available on the Internet.
 A good summary can be found [here](https://www.mediawiki.org/wiki/Gerrit/Tutorial) and [Basic Gerrit Walkthrough for GitHub Users](https://gerrit-review.googlesource.com/Documentation/intro-gerrit-walkthrough-github.html).
-We have also provided a set of [Best Practices](fix-me) that you may find helpful.

 ## Working with a local clone of the repository